jimtierneysc/tennis-scoreboard-ng/README.md

 ### Summary

-A Rails API application and AngularJS application to keep score of tennis matches.
+This project implements an SPA to keep score of tennis matches.
+The backend is a Rails API application and the frontend is an AngularJS application.

 ### Rails API Application